batcomputer/SMeters/README.md

-# SMeters
+# Smart Energy Meters
-API for viewing Multiple Energy Meter readings in IIT Delhi from an automatic data acquisition system constructed using a Raspberry Pi.
+API for viewing Energy Meter readings in IIT Delhi from an automatic data acquisition system constructed using a Raspberry Pi.
 This Django server was hosted on a Virtual Machine allotted on the cloud.
 Meter readings were extracted using minicom and Python.
 They were sent to the VM in csv format, where they were sorted into a SQL database.